 To register online or confirm your registration, visit the Selective Service System.

-Although undocumented males may not register online, the registration process can be completed by using a Selective Service registration form available at any U.S. post office.
-Once you complete the form, sign it (leave the space for your Social Security number blank) and mail it to the Selective Service System, you will receive a registration acknowledgment card within approximately 30 to 90 days.
+Whichever way you register, you will receive a registration acknowledgment card within approximately 30 to 90 days.
 Keep the document in a safe place as proof of registration and submit a copy to the Financial Aid & Scholarship Department.
 Please note that the Selective Service does not collect any information that would indicate whether or not you are undocumented.

 If you are not registered with Selective Service and are now 26 years old or older, submit a status information letter and explain your failure to register.
 The Financial Aid & Scholarship Department will review your statement.